PlutoCoders/week12EmployeeTrackerWOW/README.md

 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Credits
+- I'd like to thank my brother for assisting me throughout the course as we both navigate the ups and downs of coding bootcamp!
+- I'd like to thank our amazing tutor strawhat for helping us overcome obstacles, showing us cool tricks, and helping us become better developers!
+- PS: Thank you chat gpt and xpert learning assistant for helping us fix quick erorrs when stack overflow was tedious to sift though